 Ida Ryland one of Norway’s 50 leading tech women

-On March 8th, the International Women’s Day, the list of the top 50 tech women in Norwegian business was published.
-The award is organized and distributed by Abelia (NHO’s association for knowledge and technology companies) and the ODA Network.
-On the list was Ida Ryland (29) from Computas, developer and manager of Computa’s Trondheim office.
+On 8 March, on International Women's Day, the list of the 50 best tech women in Norwegian business was published.
+Abelia (NHO's association for knowledge and technology companies) and The ODA Network are responsible for the award.
+On the list was Ida Ryland (29) from Computas, developer and head of Computa's Trondheim office.